ssbm-oro/racetime-obs/README.md

 # racetime-obs

 > :warning: **This script is in prerelease.** I do not make any guarantees that it will not crash OBS while you are racing.
-Please do not use it in a race that you couldn't afford to lose your stream and local recording (e.g. league or tournament races)
+Please do not use it in a race that you couldn't afford to lose your stream and local recording (e.g. league or tournament races).

 This is the main code repository for racetime-obs, a plugin to add realtime information from [racetime.gg](https://racetime.gg) to your stream in OBS.